shahidzain67/av-stpa/STPA/level-1/stpa.md

   <tr>
     <td>Shift to Reverse</td>
     <td class="Not Providing">
-      Apollo does not provide shift to reverse command when is in autonomous mode, the vehicle is not already in reverse and is required to move backwards
+      Apollo does not provide shift to reverse command when in autonomous mode, the vehicle is not already in reverse and is required to move backwards
     </td>
     <td class="Providing">
       Apollo provides shift to reverse when the vehicle is not required to move backwards<br><br>